 Corwin looks forward to receiving your proposal.
 Please email your proposal to only one editor, as it will expedite the response.
 If you have additional questions, contact us by phone at 800-233-9936.

-Ariel Bartlett, Acquisitions Editor
+Ariel Curry, Acquisitions Editor

 TEACHING METHODS AND TECHNOLOGY

 Telephone: (805) 410-7244